 Select Commercial is a leading commercial mortgage broker specializing in apartment building financing and commercial mortgage loans nationwide.
 As an experienced commercial mortgage broker, with over 30 years of lending experience, we have many sources of capital to choose from when placing a commercial mortgage request with a lender.
 Having many lenders to choose from gives a commercial mortgage broker advantages over any one individual source.
 Who are these lenders, and which is best for your particular needs?
 As a licensed and experienced commercial mortgage broker, we know the best lender to use for your particular situation.
 See our article published in a major magazine on Why Use a Commercial Mortgage Broker.
-Here are some of the lending institutions that we use to fund our commercial mortgage loans.
+Here are some of the lending institutions that we use to fund our commercial mortgage loans:

 Agency Lenders – Fannie Mae and Freddie Mac are actively engaged in apartment building and multi-family lending for qualifying properties and strong borrowers.
 Borrowers seeking agency loans should have excellent credit, personal net worth, liquidity, and experience.
 The property should be in good condition with a solid rental history.
 Properties with high turnover, vacancy or deferred maintenance may not qualify.

 Insurance Companies – Insurance companies have always provided low rate and long term loans on commercial real estate.
 These loans are underwritten conservatively (low loan to value ratios) and are offered on strong properties and to strong borrowers.
 Insurance company rates do not fluctuate with each and every move in the market as these loans are tied to the company’s internal cost of funds.